 \subsubsection{Generating Function of $H_{2k}(n)$}

-A generating function for $H_{2k}(n)$ can be obtained by means of the generating function $g(x)$, that we previously found for $p_{2k}(u)$, as follows: \\ Note the convergence radius of the power series on the left-hand side is the open interval $(-1,1)$, but the domain of the function on the right-hand side is $\mathbb{R}\backslash\mathbb{Z}$.
-This generating function is probably an analytic continuation of the power series to the left.\\ \\ Notice it doesn't have the independent term, which is a result of $H_{0}(n)=0$ for all positive integer $n$.
+A generating function for $H_{2k}(n)$ can be obtained by means of the generating function $g(x)$, that we previously found for $p_{2k}(u)$, as follows:

+Note the convergence radius of the power series on the left-hand side is the open interval $(-1,1)$, but the domain of the function on the right-hand side is $\mathbb{R}\backslash\mathbb{Z}$.
+This generating function is probably an analytic continuation of the power series to the left.\\

+Notice it does not have the independent term, which is a result of $H_{0}(n)=0$ for all positive integer $n$.